ylecuyer/survey-gizmo-ruby/README.md

 # Destroy a question
 question.destroy

-# Retrieve 2nd page of SurveyResponses for a given survey.
-SurveyGizmo::API::Response.all(survey_id: 12345, page: 2).each { |response| do_stuff_with(response) }
+# Iterate over all your Responses
+SurveyGizmo::API::Response.all(all_pages: true, survey_id: 12345).each do |response|
+  do_something_with(r)
+end
-# Retrieving page 3 of completed, non test data SurveyResponses submitted within the past 3 days
+# Iterate over page 3 of completed, non test data SurveyResponses submitted within the past 3 days for contact 999
-# for contact id 999.
-This example shows you how to use some of the gem's built in filters and
+# This example shows you how to use some of the gem's built in filters and filter generators as well as how to
-# filter generators as well as how to construct your own raw filter.
+# construct your own raw filter.
 # See: http://apihelp.surveygizmo.com/help/article/link/filters for more info on filters
 SurveyGizmo::API::Response.all(
   survey_id: 12345,